philipturner/openmm-metal/README.md

 ---

 TODO: For user convenience, attach pre-compiled binaries and `install.sh` to the first official release.
 The installer automatically finds the best binary version (based on macOS version compatibility) and the correct architecture.
 Then, it downloads and checks SHA256.
-Finally, make a way to query the version of each currently installed binary (e.g. a dynamically loaded symbol).
+Finally, make a way to query the version of each currently installed binary (e.g. a dynamically loaded symbol, text file in installation directory).

-TODO: Test Intel Mac mini before official release.
-Did any code changes harm performance?

 ## Performance